 In the interdigital folds, additional fascial structures include the spiral band and the NL (4).
 The spiral band originates as the middle layer of a bifurcated pretendinous band, spiraling towards the palm's center, and then courses distally perpendicular to the palm, ending near the metacarpophalangeal (MCP) joint capsule.
 It connects the palmar and digital fascial structures.
 The NL fibers run transversely but form a U shape distally, aligning longitudinally along adjacent digits towards the lateral digital sheet (LDS).
 The NL extends to the first web space as the distal commissural ligament.
 The LDS receives contributions from both the spiral band and the NL (4).
-In the digit, the neurovascular bundle is enclosed by four fascial structures: Grayson's ligament palmarly, Cleland's ligaments dorsally, the LDS laterally, and potentially a retrovascular fascia medially and dorsally, although its existence is debated (5).
+In the digit, the neurovascular bundle is enclosed by four fascial structures: Grayson's ligament palmarly, Cleland's ligaments dorsally, although its existence is debated (5).